 High energy demand – high materiality

 It is no surprise that EVVA has achieved high relevance and impact values in the materiality analysis with regard to "energy".
 As an industrial company that supplies countless high-quality access systems all over the world, EVVA has a corresponding energy requirement.
 We need most electricity for our manufacturing processes, e.g. for machines/manufacturing 50%, compressed air/compressors 22%, cooling 8% and workplaces/PCs 7%.
 Gas is required for heating.
-55% of our purchased electricity comes from renewable sources.
 Saving energy and extracting it from renewable sources has therefore been identified as a key sustainability topic in stakeholder dialogue.

 Energy requirement (electricity/gas)

-Total energy requirements (electricity, gas) of the EVVA headquarters incl. main production facility, from 2015 to 2019
+Total energy requirements (electricity, gas) of the EVVA headquarters incl. main production facility, from 2015 to 2020.
+Before 2022, 55% of our purchased electricity came from renewable sources, 100% as of 1.1.2022 (purchased electricity from hydropower, EVVA's own electricity generation from photovoltaics).

 Energy intensity per kg of product or per m²